-Maro Engel is a German racing driver who currently competes for Venturi team in the Formula E Championship and for different Mercedes teams in GT races.
+Maro Engel is a German racing driver who currently competes for different Mercedes teams in GT races.
 His greatest achievements are two wins in the Macau GT Cup and the victory at 2016 24 hours of Nürburgring.

-Before he became a successful Mercedes' GT racer, Engel spent four seasons in DTM and one season in the Australian V8 Supercars Championship.
+He spent one season (2017-2018) in the Formula E Championship with Venturi.
+Before Engel became a successful Mercedes' GT racer, he spent four seasons in DTM and one season in the Australian V8 Supercars Championship.
 Early in a career, he was a single-seater racer.
 He finished in second place in the 2007 British Formula 3.

 Maro Engel was born on August 27, 1985, in Munich, Germany.
 He made his first racing steps in the karting competitions all over Europe between 1996 and 2000.
 Engel's first season with bigger cars was in the 2001 Formula BMW Junior, in which he finished third in the points.
 Next year, he was 8th at the Formula BMW ADAC championship.